Resource Center > Job Seekers > 5 of the most effective LinkedIn headlines you should be copying

 20 million people, including hiring managers and recruiters, use LinkedIn’s search feature each week.
 To increase your odds of appearing in these searches, your headline needs to use the keywords these people are searching for.

-Rebecca Wissinger, for example, strategically uses key marketing and social media terms—like marketing program manager, employee advocacy, and social media—in her headline.
-This makes her more visible to recruiters in those industries.
+Teodora Stancheva, for example, strategically uses key marketing terms—like SEO, growth marketer, and AI—in her headline.
+This makes her more visible to recruiters interested in those marketing niches.

 If you aren’t sure which keywords you should be using, there is an easy way to discover them.